XP-Angelholm/ggleap-toolset/README.md

 3. Click on _distribution.zip_ under _Assets_ to start the download.
 Choose the latest version.
 4. Extract the ZIP file.
 5. Open the resulting folder.
+6. Ensure all computers are assigned a security group allowing the execution of Batch and PowerShell, in the web interface.

 #### Installing using the main installer

-6. Click on _main-installer.exe_.
+7. Click on _main-installer.exe_.

 #### Installing each script separately

-6. Open _installer-scripts_.
+7. Open _installer-scripts_.
-7. Click on each file separately.
+8. Click on each file separately.

 #### Configuring the ggLeap client
 1. Follow step one to four under _How to enable and disable scripts_.
 2. Add the installation path of each script to all computers, and ensure each path is consistent throughout all computers.